-Non-surgical Treatment for neuromas may include:
+Non-surgical treatment for neuromas may include:

-- Padding.
 Padding techniques provide support for the metatarsal arch, thereby lessening the pressure on the nerve and decreasing the compression when walking.

-- Icing.
 Placing an icepack on the affected area helps reduce swelling.

-- Orthotic devices.
 Custom orthotic devices provide the support needed to reduce pressure and compression on the nerve.

-- Activity modifications.
 Activities that put repetitive pressure on the neuroma should be avoided until the condition improves.

-- Shoe modifications.
 Wear shoes with a wide toe box and avoid narrow-toed shoes or shoes with high heels.

-- Medications.
 Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.

-- Injection therapy.
 Treatment may include injections of cortisone, local anesthetics or other agents.
 Such as agents to inactivate the involved nerve

-When non surgical treatments fail surgical removal of the inflamed and enlarged nerve may be indicated.
+When nonsurgical treatments fail surgical removal of the inflamed and enlarged nerve may be indicated.